 Can You Work and Keep SSDI or SSI?

-- How much you earn each month
+- How much you earn each month.

-- Whether you receive SSDI or SSI
+- Whether you receive SSDI or SSI.

-- Whether you are using a work incentive program
+- Whether you are using a work incentive program.

-- Whether you report your income accurately and on time
+- Whether you report your income accurately and on time.

+Understanding these elements before starting a job reduces risk and confusion.
 SSDI is based on your work history and disability status.
 Social Security evaluates whether your earnings reach a level called Substantial Gainful Activity.

-What Is the Trial Work Period
+What Is the Trial Work Period?

 The Trial Work Period allows SSDI beneficiaries to test their ability to work for up to nine months.
 During this period, you can earn above a set monthly threshold and still receive full SSDI benefits.